hitpads/reado/README.md

-# READO - your favourite articles and personal blogs
+# READO - YOUR FAVOURITE ARTICLES AND PERSONAL BLOGS

 ## OVERVIEW
 This project is being designed to provide a seamless experience for both readers and content creators.
 It aims to facilitate efficient content management, user interaction, and a clean, intuitive workflow for publishing articles and managing comments/categories.